Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Geodesics

-Let $d$ be an arbitrary direction.
+For Part (2), let $d$ be an arbitrary direction.
 Approximate $d$ by rational directions $d_{2n}$ that are decreasing to $d$ as well as rational directions $d_{2n+1}$ that are increasing to it.
 Let $g_n$ be a geodesic from $(0,0)$ along direction $d_n$.
-Geodesic ordering and the compactness property, used as in the proof of Theorem \ref{thm:geoexist}, imply that a subsequence $g_{n_k}$ converges, sample-wise, to a geodesic $g$ uniformly on compact time intervals.
+Geodesic ordering and the compactness property, used as in the proof of Theorem \ref{thm:geoexist}, imply that a subsequence $g_{n_k}$ converges to an infinite geodesic $g$ from $(0,0)$.
 To see that $g$ has direction $d$ note that for every $n$, by geodesic ordering, $g_{2n+1}(t) \leq g(t) \leq g_{2n}(t)$.
 Dividing by $t$ and taking limits imply that

 Taking the limit over $n$ shows the direction of $g$ is indeed $d$.

 The leftmost and rightmost geodesics in direction $d$ are defined according to